Estate Planning FAQ

 WHAT IS AN ADVANCE HEALTH CARE DIRECTIVE?

-Also known as a Health Care Power of Attorney and Living Will, an Advance Health Care Directive is a legal document that spells out your wishes regarding your health care during any incapacity and at the end of your life.
+Also known as a Health Care Power of Attorney or Living Will, an Advance Health Care Directive is a legal document that spells out your wishes regarding your medical care during any incapacity and at the end of your life.
 A primary function of an Advance Health Care Directive is to name an agent to make health care decisions for you if you are not able to do so.
-You can leave all decisions to your agent, or you can include preferences such as whether you want nutrition if you are in a vegetative state or wish to remain at home rather than be hospitalized at the end of your life.
-Advance Health Care Directives also can include organ donation choices.
+You can leave all decisions to your agent, or you can include specific preferences such as a wish to remain at home rather than be hospitalized at the end of your life.
+Advance Health Care Directives also can include organ donation guidance.
 Port City Legal recommends giving copies of your Advance Health Care Directive to your primary care physician as well as to your named agents so that your preferences are clear and easy to find if needed.

 Please note that an Advance Health Care Directive is not a Do Not Resuscitate Order [DNR].
 A DNR instructs medical providers not to attempt to revive you (i.e., perform CPR) if your heart stops or you stop breathing.